 Can particular election reforms such as Election Day registration, vote-by-mail, early voting, photo ID, etc., have an effect on voter turnout?
 Research results in most of these areas have been mixed at best.
 The one reform that is most consistently correlated with higher levels of turnout is Election Day registration (EDR), although even here, there is disagreement over whether EDR causes higher turnout or if states with existing higher turnout levels are more likely to pass EDR laws (it’s probably a combination of the two).

 What about the roles that campaigns play in stimulating voter turnout?
 This is most visible in presidential elections, where candidates pour disproportionate resources into campaigning in battleground states—those that are closely divided along partisan lines and thus are most likely to swing the result of the Electoral College vote.
-In 2016, the average turnout in the 11 states where the presidential margin of victory was 5 percentage points or less was 67%, compared to 56% in the seven states where the margin of victory was greater than 30 points.
-(For the states in the middle, the average turnout rate was 61%.)
+In 2020, the average turnout in the 8 states where the presidential margin of victory was 5 percentage points or less was 70%, compared to 59% in the nine states where the margin of victory was greater than 30 points.
+(For the states in-between, the average turnout rate was 68%.)

 Field experiments to test the effects of campaign communications on voter turnout have shown that personalized methods work best in mobilizing voters and mass e-mails are virtually never effective in stimulating turnout.